 Your organization can grant Vault access to external users, such as the members of a regulatory agency, to comply with an investigation or audit.
-Your G Suite administrator must first add these users to your domain in the Admin console and give them privileges to search in Vault, view reports, or other tasks.
-As a Vault administrator, you must then inform these users that they can access Vault.
+Your Google Workspace administrator must first add these users to your organization in the Admin console and give them privileges to search in Vault, view reports, or other tasks.
+You must then inform the external users that they can access Vault with those accounts.

 To grant access and assign Vault privileges to external users: